nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/studio-overview-and-concepts.md

 {{! /multiexcerpt}}

 {{#> callout type='warning' heading='Exceptions on Firefox'}}
 Firefox is not fully supported on Nuxeo Studio Designer.
 Currently, view editors - with widget preview on forms - are not supported.
 {{/callout}}

-## Is it possible to export a Studio project in Eclipse ?
+## Is it Possible to Export a Studio Project in Eclipse?

 Nuxeo Studio generates XML configurations from your instructions.
 The plugin you can download from Nuxeo Studio is a strict set of XML files and pictures.
 To have a closer look: rename the downloaded JAR and unzip it.
 You can find the "sources" of your project.
-Technically, nothing prevents you from importing files in Eclipse, modify them and commit changes in your own source repository.
+Technically, nothing prevents you from importing these files in Eclipse, modify them and commit changes in your own source repository.

 **Yet, we do not recommend it because:**
 - There is no reverse path.
 You will **definitively** lose the ability to maintain your project in Studio.
 For example, you will no longer be able to configure any feature in a more recent version, or use drag n drop to modify an automation chain.
 - You will lose the ease of maintenance from.
 Indeed, to upgrade a plugin made with Studio, you only need to change the version of the distribution of your project in the preferences.
 Nuxeo Studio generates the right XML for your target application version.

 We can identify causes that might lead you to consider switching your project to Eclipse: